corrode/corrode.github.io/content/drafts/async/index.md

 }
 ```

-We can call this function in the new [scoped threads](https://doc.rust-lang.org/std/thread/fn.scope.html):
+We can call this function inside the new [scoped threads](https://doc.rust-lang.org/std/thread/fn.scope.html):

 ```rust
 use std::error::Error;